Have you been injured in an accident that wasn't your fault?

 Have you have had an accident at work and your employer, or another member of staff, was to blame?
 If so you may be able to claim compensation through their liability insurance.

 When a person is injured due to the carelessness of a GP or other medical professional, it may be possible to make a medical negligence claim.
-If you have been the victim of clinical negligence, the panel of specialist clinical negligence solicitors can help you claim compensation from one of the private clinics and NHS trusts covering South Lanarkshire, including NHS Lanarkshire (Kirklands, Fallside Road, Bothwell, Lanarkshire).
+If you have been affected by medical negligence, we can help you claim compensation from one of the private clinics and NHS trusts covering South Lanarkshire, including NHS Lanarkshire (Kirklands, Fallside Road, Bothwell, Lanarkshire).

-Under a CFA, South Lanarkshire injury claimants will also not have to pay any fees upfront.
+South Lanarkshire injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in South Lanarkshire, Lanarkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in South Lanarkshire, Lanarkshire and throughout the UK make a claim without any financial risk.